Seven Hills of Rome (film): Music

-Among the selections that Lanza sings in this "vocal tour de force" (Variety) is "Arrivederci Roma", performed in the Piazza Navona (and recorded) with a young street urchin, Luisa Di Meo.
+Among the selections that Lanza sings in this film is "Arrivederci Roma", performed in the Piazza Navona (and recorded) with a young street urchin, Luisa Di Meo.
 In typical Lanza fashion, the star had encountered the youngster while in Rome and insisted on her appearing in the film.
-Lanza also performs a sequence of imitations of famous singers of the era — Perry Como; Frankie Laine; Dean Martin; and Louis Armstrong- "When The Saints Go Marching In" — committing to film what was one of his favorite party performances.
+Lanza also performs a sequence of imitations of famous singers of the era — Perry Como, Frankie Laine, Dean Martin, and Louis Armstrong ("When the Saints Go Marching In") — committing to film what was one of his favorite party performances.
 Opera selections include "Questa o quella" from Rigoletto.

 Production

 The film was directed by Roy Rowland and was the first of only four films produced by Lester Welch.
 The screenplay was the last written by Art Cohn, who died two months after the film's release in the same airplane crash that killed famed producer Mike Todd, whose biography Cohn was writing at the time.
 Cohn partnered with Giorgio Prosperi on the script for the Lanza film, which was based on a story by Giuseppe Amato.
 The Italian title, Arrivederci Roma, was meant to be the American title of a film Lanza was scheduled to make in 1960, until he died in Rome in October 1959.